Mimosa pudica | The Exotic Tale of a Moving Plant that Astonished 18th-Century Europe

 Soil

-Use well-draining soil.
-A mix of general-purpose potting soil with sand or perlite is ideal.
+Choose well-drained soil.
+A mixture of standard potting soil with river sand or perlite is ideal.

 Fertilizer